 Melbourne’s lauded food scene is one of the city’s biggest drawcards.
-With new restaurants, bars, cafes and late-night cocktail haunts opening each week, locals and visitors always have a long list of new places to sample fresh flavours and find the next, big must-taste drink or dish.
-Here are some of Melbourne’s latest entrants on the food and wine scene:
+With new restaurants, bars, cafes and late-night cocktail haunts opening each week, there is always a long list of new places to sample fresh flavours and find the next must-taste drink or dish.
+Here are some of the latest entrants on Melbourne’s food and wine scene:

-A restaurant-meets-retail concept store located in the Emporium shopping complex, Calia’s menu comes from the mind of Michelin star chef Francisco Javier Araya.
+A restaurant-meets-retail concept store located at Emporium Melbourne, Calia’s menu comes from the mind of Michelin star chef Francisco Javier Araya.
 The Japanese-influenced menu features items like grilled line-caught Tasmanian salmon with a dashi tea broth, Alaskan king crab claw baked in miso mayonnaise and truffle-flavoured fries tossed in egg yolk.
 Imported sake from the Yamagata and Ishikawa regions of Japan rounds out the experience.
 Wildflower honey, Yarra Valley truffles and more are available for purchase in the adjoining store that stocks a range of sustainable foods.
-Emporium, 287 Lonsdale St, Melbourne, +61 3 9662 1688.
+Emporium Melbourne, 287 Lonsdale Street, Melbourne, +61 3 9662 1688.

 Fresh from opening its doors in March, this small café is focused on producing vegan fast food.
 Offering plant-based burgers, salads, juices and warm dishes, The Alley makes use of ingredients like cashew ricotta, kelp noodles and adzuki beans.
 Diners can choose to eat-in or grab-and-go.
 Either way, vegans and clean eating fans are winning.
 417 St Kilda Road, Melbourne, +61 3 9820 8314.